RedHatInsights/insights-core/docs/combiner_tutorial.rst

     def test_hostname_uh():
         pass

-Once you have created and saved both of these files and we'll run the test to make sure everything is setup correctly::
+Once you have created and saved both of these files, you can the test to make sure everything is setup correctly::

     (insights-core)[userone@hostone insights-core]$ py.test -k hostname_uh